I Want Love

-"I Want Love" is a 2001 song by English musician Elton John, co-written with Bernie Taupin, released as the first single from his Songs from the West Coast album.
+"I Want Love" is a song by British musician Elton John and lyricist Bernie Taupin, released as the first single from John's 2001 album Songs from the West Coast.
 The song reached the top ten in Canada and the United Kingdom.
 In the US, "I Want Love" reached No. 10 on the Billboard "Bubbling Under" chart and number six on the Adult Contemporary chart.
 The song also featured in an advert for Royal Mail, in which John starred.
 It was nominated for a Grammy award in 2002 for Best Male Pop Vocal Performance.

-"I Want Love" is present in the musical biopic film Rocketman, sung by a cast including Kit Connor, Steven Mackintosh, Bryce Dallas Howard and Gemma Jones.
+"I Want Love" is performed in the musical biopic film Rocketman (2019), sung by a cast including Kit Connor, Steven Mackintosh, Bryce Dallas Howard, and Gemma Jones.